chaosblade-io/chaosblade/blade-ai/src/chaos_agent/knowledge/safety-extended.md

 # Safety Extended: Advisory, Blast Radius, Decision Framework

-> **When to read this**: The cache-tight inject prompt only carries
+> **When to read this**: The system prompts carry no safety section — hard
+> rules ride the program guards (safety_check node, phase-1 tool binding,
-> Hard Rules + Caution Rule Compliance.
-Read this doc when planning a
+> target freeze, automatic timeout, conflict detection).
+Read this doc when
-> multi-target or node-scope injection, when you are unsure whether to
+> planning a multi-target or node-scope injection, when you are unsure
-> abort or continue after a failure, or when the user pushes for a
+> whether to abort or continue after a failure, or when the user pushes for a
 > larger blast radius than they originally specified.

 ## Advisory Rules (Good Practice)